punkish/punkish/entries/O/OP/OPE/Open-But-Unequal/index.md

 viewcount  : 0
 id         : 232
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : Institute for Biology and Biochemistry, Polish Academy of Sciences, Warszawa, Poland. when       : October 2015 tags       :
     - presentation
     - science
     - informal academies
     - informal learning
 stars      :
----

-## Open But Unequal
-<p>&nbsp;</p>
-### science outside institutions

-???

-*Open* is not enough when conducting or promoting science outside institutions.
-First presented at the Institute for Biology and Biochemistry, Polish Academy of Sciences, Warszawa, Poland. <a href="/Open-But-Unequal?a=show#1">start presentation &raquo;</a>
+notes      :
 ---

 ## Open But Unequal